pleasesolve/pleasesolve.github.io/pythonr.md

 To make it simpler, here at Please Solve, both Python and R implementations are presented for basic problems of statistics.
 Hopefully, they can be helpful to understand the nuances of both the language and to make smart choice for a data scenario at hand.

+A list of implementations is provided below.
 There is also a [Youtube Playlist](https://www.youtube.com/playlist?list=PLWYDYtNLvURwSDzofvJ94qGGoboRf96w9){:target="_blank"} available.

-1. TOC
-{:toc}
-A list of implementations is provided here.
+## Table of contents

 [Creating objects in Python and R](/statistics/ch1/ch1-1.md)